The Cloverfield Paradox

 Story & Plot Summary: The Cloverfield Paradox

-Quick Plot Summary: The Cloverfield Paradox is a Horror, Thriller, Science Fiction film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2018, The Cloverfield Paradox is a Horror, Mystery, Science Fiction film directed by Julius Onah.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Gugu Mbatha-Raw.

 Story Breakdown

 The horror unfolds through carefully crafted atmosphere and escalating dread.
 Orbiting above a planet on the brink of war, scientists test a device to solve an energy crisis and end up face-to-face with a dark alternate reality.
-The film uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
+Director Julius Onah uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
 The pacing allows for breathing room between scares, making each frightening moment more effective.

 Narrative Structure